molgenis/molgenis-expressions/README.md

 The following functions are available

 ### today
-`today()` returns today's date
+`today()` returns today's date, in the local timezone, in the form 'yyyy-mm-dd'

+### currentYear
+`currentYear()` returns the year of today's date, in the local timezone, as an integer number

 ### age
 `age(dob, date)` returns the age given date of birth dob on a given date.
-The parameters may be a date or an yyyy-mm-dd ISO date string.
+The parameters must be an yyyy-mm-dd ISO date string.

 ### regex
 `regex(expression, string, flags)` tests a string against a regular expression,